-Held March 25, 2016, the 21st regular general meeting of shareholders passed a resolution capping remuneration for directors who are not members of the Auditors Committee to no more than 400 million yen annually (excluding employee salary portion for directors concurrently serving in employee positions).
-At the time the Securities Report was submitted as of March 29, 2021, this resolution applied to five officers.
+The 21st regular general meeting of shareholders held March 25, 2016 passed a resolution capping remuneration for directors who are not members of the Auditors Committee to no more than 400 million yen annually (excluding the employee salary portion for directors concurrently serving in employee positions).
+On March 28, 2022, when the Securities Report was submitted, this resolution applied to five officers.

-Additionally, the 21st regular general meeting of shareholders held March 25, 2016 passed a resolution capping remuneration for directors who are members of the Auditors Committee to no more than 50 million yen annually.
-At the time the Securities Report was submitted as of March 29, 2021, this resolution applied to three officers.
+The 21st regular general meeting of shareholders held March 25, 2016 passed a resolution capping remuneration for directors who are members of the Auditors Committee to no more than 50 million yen annually.
+On March 28, 2022, when the Securities Report was submitted, this resolution applied to three officers.